 A great example of collaboration or partner marketing is Boostup’s Revenue Master Class series.
 In each webinar, the revenue operations platform teams up with high-value brands like the venture capital firm Insight Partners and Datadog to provide their shared audience with valuable tips.

-Strategy #2: Provide unparalleled value—for free
+Best practice #2: Provide unparalleled value—for free